Residency and access to the labour market

 In the event of a no-deal Brexit, British nationals living in Austria would lose their right of residence under EU law.
 In this scenario, a special legal regulation will enable British nationals and their third-country family members in Austria, to obtain a residence permit under the Settlement and Residence Act (Niederlassungs- und Aufenthaltsgesetz) with free access to the labour market under simplified conditions.

 British nationals who have been resident in Austria under EU law for less than 5 years will be able to apply for a 'Rot-Weiß-Rot – Karte plus' residence permit.
 Examination of the application will essentially be restricted to checking whether the applicant poses a risk to public order and security.
-Applicants shall not have to provide evidence of German language skills when first applying for their residence permit.
+Applicants shall not have to provide evidence of German language skills when applying for 'Rot-Weiß-Rot – Karte plus' residence permit.
 For the issuing of the residence permit the applicant will be charged an administrative fee of 160 euro (145 euro for children up to 6 years).
 Possible costs for the attestation or translation of documents are not included.

 Moreover, it is possible for British citizens to apply for any other residence permit for which they meet the requirements.

 British nationals must apply for a residence permit within 6 months of the UK (United Kingdom) leaving the EU, but will continue to be legally resident until a decision has been made on their application.
 Confirmation that an application has been submitted and that the applicant continues to be legally resident can be issued upon request.
+If there is the foreseeable need to travel between the application and the issuance of the residence permit, such a conformation should be requested.
+This conformation will evidence the right to travel to Austria/to reenter Austria (also via another Schengen country).
+See also the point "Travelling".

 I am a British citizen.
 Can I continue to work in Austria?